 Writing this reflection has me thinking about whether I have ever been the perpetrator, and it’s a very uncomfortable feeling.

-And though I can’t think of any specific time that I have behaved in this way, the realisation that I’d treated someone like that would be devastating.
+Anlthough I can’t think of any specific time that I have behaved in this way, realising that I had treated someone like that would be devastating.

-It is a risk to health and safety because it may affect the mental and physical health of workers.
-This can include aggressive and intimidating behaviour, belittling or humiliating comments (Safe Work Australia 2017).
+Bullying is a risk to health and safety because it may affect the mental and physical health of workers (Safe Work Australia 2017).

 The statistics in healthcare are not promising.

 According to the 2021 Psychosocial Health and Safety and Bullying in Australian Workplaces Annual Statement, residential care services, hospitals and other healthcare services are all within the top 10 industries for work-related harassment and/or bullying (Safe Work Australia 2021).

 The Australian Human Rights Commission (2011) recommends that if you feel safe and confident, you can approach the person who is bullying you and tell them that their behaviour is unwanted and not acceptable.

 As reasonable adults and professionals, we should reflect on hearing those words, and think about what behaviours we need to change.